1. Home

 By: Adam Burns

-Unfortunately, when the coal mines and lumber business had completely dried up in the 1960s so did the railroad and the last regular scheduled freight train departed for the B&O interchange at Dundon on February 27, 1965.
+Unfortunately, when the coal mines and lumber business dried up in the 1960s, so did the railroad and the last regular scheduled freight train departed for the B&O interchange at Dundon on February 27, 1965.

-While the railroad was revived twice during the 1970s and 1990s, it sat dormant and abandoned for years until 2005 when the Buffalo Creek and Gauley Railroad Co-Operative was formed to revive the entire railroad between Dundon and Widen as a tourist railroad.
+While the railroad was revived twice during the 1970s and 1990s, it sat dormant and abandoned for years.
+In 2005 the Buffalo Creek and Gauley Railroad Co-Operative was formed to revive the entire railroad between Dundon and Widen as a tourist railroad.

 History